 In legacy versions of Exchange, it was only possible to forward mailboxes to a mail-enabled recipient in the Global Address list.
 This value was stored as an Exchange recipient object in the ForwardingAddress attribute of a user.
 In Exchange 2010, we included the ability to configure forwarding to an SMTP address, which meant the recipient no longer had to be in the GAL.
 In an exercise of true creativity, we stored this forwarding recipient SMTP address in an attribute called … [wait for it] … ForwardingSmtpAddress.
 You can learn about it on docs.microsoft.com.

 And thus, this tool was born.
 The basic premise is that you run it in your Exchange on-premises environment prior to mailbox migrations to capture all of your forwarding address values (in either ForwardingAddress or ForwardingSmtpAddress) and stores them in a CSV.
 If the value is extracted from ForwardingSmtpAddress, the script resolves the SMTP address and stores that value.
+I say “prior to migrations” for a specific reason: once the mailbox has been migrated, it’s converted to a mail-enabled user and the ForwardingAddress and ForwardingSmtpAddress properties are gone forever, like those toys you threw away but are “helping your kids find.”

 Then, post migration, you can re-run the script in Office 365 and apply the forwarding values back to the mailboxes.
 Problem solved.